 Arlington is one of the few cemeteries that offers graveside burials with military funeral honors with escort.
 For families, a service at Arlington is the time when the United States military bestows the honors befitting the service and sacrifice of their loved one.
 We consider it part of our sacred trust to ensure that each funeral is executed with the utmost dignity and respect.

 We suggest wearing attire that is appropriate for the season, but also respects the dignity of the occasion.
 Proper footwear that allows mobility on hard and soft surfaces is recommended.

 Arlington National Cemetery does not provide transportation to funerals.
 Attendees must provide their own transportation.

-PLEASE NOTE: Arlington National Cemetery has increased its security posture and is implementing 100% ID checks at all entrances.
+Arlington National Cemetery requires 100% ID checks at all entrances.

 - Visitors 18 years of age and older must present a valid U.S. state or federal government-issued photo identification for entry.

 - Visitors 16 and 17 years old who do not have a U.S. state or federal government-issued photo identification may present an official school-issued photo identification for entry.